reigncl/RAuth/README.md

 ## Create a revoke token handler

-This handler allow revoke a refresh token, to invalidate the next use of refresh token.
+This handler allows revoke a refresh token.

 ```ts
 // Handler to GET /logout